iaincollins/structured-data-api/README.md

 #### Configuration options

+Note: See also "Advanced usage" for additional options.

 ##### Database

 If you don't have a MongoDB database running locally, or want to specify a remote server or an alternative database name you can passing a connection string as an environment variable before calling `npm start` or `npm test`.